PostgreSQL + TimescaleDB: 1,000x Faster Queries, 90 % Data Compression, and Much More

 In short, TimescaleDB extends PostgreSQL to enable developers to continue to use the database they love for time series, perform better at scale, spend less, and stream data analysis and operations.

 If you’re looking to expand your database scalability, try our hosted service, Timescale.
 You will get the PostgreSQL you know and love with extra features for time series (continuous aggregation, compression, automatic retention policies, hyperfunctions).
-Plus, a platform with automated backups, high availability, automatic upgrades, flexible resizing with autoscaling, and much more.
+Plus, a platform with automated backups, high availability, automatic upgrades, and much more.
 You can use it for free for 30 days; no credit card required.